Convex-Dev/design/docs/cad/003_encoding/README.md

 A Symbol is encoded with the Tag byte, an unsigned count byte `n`, and `n` bytes of UTF-8 encoded characters.

-The Symbol MUST have a length of 1-128 UTF-8 bytes
+The Symbol MUST have a length of 1-128 UTF-8 bytes.
+Any other length is invalid.
+This guarantees that all Symbols are embedded.

 ### `0x33` Keyword

+Keywords are used for human readable values, e.g. names of keys in a larger data structure.

 ```
 0x32 <Count Byte = n> <n bytes UTF-8 String>